 Driver charged after car hit cyclists

-About 11.30am on Saturday 19 May, a white Ford Courier utility was travelling west on the Bruxner Highway, about 6km east of Drake.
+About 11.30am yesterday (Saturday 19 May 2018), a white Ford Courier utility was travelling west on the Bruxner Highway, about 6km east of Drake.

 Police were told the Ford collided with two cyclists, also travelling west on the Bruxner Highway.